top of page

 • There's always the option of home education.
 Taking away the threat of school could bring some relief and open up a space for healing.
 Also, teens with exams to consider may well do better studying and sitting privately than as unhappy schoolkids.

-• School is a pain for one family in seven.
+School is a pain for one family in seven.
 It was certainly a pain for me - the worried one in this old school photo.
-These days, having gained lectureships and success as an author, I offer free non-medical advice for families locked in their own struggle with the Big Bad Bogey of School!
+These days, having survived it all, I offer free non-medical advice for families locked in their own struggle with the Big Bad Bogey of School!

 Do Get in Touch - Help is at Hand